nkokkos/CO_monitoring_with_nerves/IMPLEMENTATIONS/ARCHITECTURE.md

 - **Better Concurrency**: Multiple web requests can read simultaneously

 **Data Flow:**
-1. Sensor reads from I2C every 714ms
+1. Sensor reads from I2C 15 seconds
-2. Sensor calculates median from 11 in series samples
+2. Sensor calculates median from 7 in series samples
 3. Sensor pushes result to Agent (with timestamp)
 4. Phoenix reads from Agent instantly (no blocking)